Ranked! Mandatory Top 10 of 2020: Indie Movies of the Year

 1. 'Minari'

 Lee Isaac Chung’s Minari premiered at the Sundance Film Festival way back in January; the film began on limited release this month before releasing worldwide on Feb.
 12, 2021.
 Even though that’s next year, Minari will be on the tip of everyone’s tongue come awards season.
 That said, anyone familiar with AMC’s The Walking Dead will be jazzed to be Steven Yeun.
-He and Ye-ri Han lend powerhouse performances to Minari (Oscar-worthy), a film that follows a Korean American family looking assimilating to life in 1980s Arkansas.
+He and Ye-ri Han lend powerhouse performances to Minari (Oscar-worthy), a film that follows a Korean American family assimilating to life in 1980s Arkansas.

 Mandatory Movies: Adam Brody at the Top of His Game in Comedic Mystery Case of ‘The Kid Detective’